AdiP84/Automation/README.md

 5. should have a functional search

 I ran the test using the command: npx wdio run ./wdio.conf.js --spec test2.js in commmand prompt.

+**Automated test suite with Cypress**

+**Tests:**

+1. should function with a basic search
+2. checks if the title of the webpage is correct
+3. finds the "Sign in with Google" button
+4. verifies if user can login
+5. should add items to the cart and proceed to checkout
+6. should show an error message when invalid credentials are entered

+I attached images which validate the successful execution of all 6 automated tests.
+All 5 tests passed.